PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Introduction

 The specific contributions of this work are three-fold: First, we present \textit{\systemname}, the first method that combines the analysis of egocentric scene image features with eye movement analysis to enable context-specific, privacy-preserving de-activation and re-activation of a head-mounted eye tracker's scene camera.
-As such, we show a previously unconfirmed transitive relationship between a user's eye movements, his/her current activity and environment, as well as the perceived privacy sensitivity of the situation s/he is in.
+As such, we show a previously unconfirmed transitive relationship over the users' eye movements, their current activity and environment, as well as the perceived privacy sensitivity of the situation they are in.
 Second, we evaluate our method on a dataset of real-world mobile interactions and eye movement data, fully annotated with locations, activities, and privacy sensitivity levels of 17 participants.
 Third, we provide qualitative insights on the perceived social acceptability, trustworthiness, and desirability of \textit{\systemname}, based on semi-structured interviews, using a fully functional prototype.